-The Conference shall take place every year during the month of October, preferably two weeks before the EA Convention, on the date and place fixed by the previous Nordic Congress, or at the previous Nordic General Secretaries' Conference.
+The Conference shall take place every year during the month of September or October, normally two weeks before the EA Convention, on the date and place fixed by the previous Nordic Congress, or at the previous Nordic General Secretaries' Conference.

-The Conference will be organised by one of the Members, following a fixed five-year cycle, normally organised by the same Member which are host of the Nordic Congress that year.
+The Conference will be organised by one of the Members, following a fixed five-year cycle, normally organised by the same Member which will be Host of the Nordic Congress in the following year.